industrialdev/wicket-wp-account-centre/docs/src/MdpiAPi.md

 # ACC MDP API Class Documentation

 ## Overview
-The `MdpApi` class serves as a dedicated wrapper for the Wicket PHP SDK (`Wicket\Client`), providing a simplified interface for interacting with the Member Data Platform (MDP) API.
+The `Mdp` class serves as a dedicated wrapper for the Wicket PHP SDK (`Wicket\Client`), providing a simplified interface for interacting with the Member Data Platform (MDP) API.
 It handles client initialization, authentication, and provides methods to fetch and manage data such as people, organizations, and touchpoints.

 ## Class Definition
 ```php